 The exam will consist of different kinds of questions:

-All the identification terms will come from this sheet.
+- All identification terms will come from this sheet.

-• Essay (1) — a longer discussion giving your interpretation and analysis of a major theme we’ve covered
+- Essay (1) — a longer discussion giving your interpretation and analysis of a major theme we’ve covered over the entire course.

 Approach to Preparing

 - Make a list of the five or six most important milestone events in the periods we’ve discussed.

 - CAUSES — Make sure you can identify the most important factors that helped cause these events — including long-term factors (“the environment”) and short-term factors (“the spark”)

 - LEGACIES — Make sure you can identify the legacies of the milestone event.
 How did it change the culture, society, etc.?
 What impact did it have on future milestones and events?